theforeman/hammer-cli/doc/creating_commands.md

 `--attributes="material=unoptanium,thickness=3"` -> `{'material' => 'unoptanium', 'thickness' => '3'}`

 ### Adding subcommands
-Commands in the cli can be structured into a tree of parent commands (nodes) and subcommands (leaves).
+Commands in the CLI can be structured into a tree of parent commands (nodes) and subcommands (leaves).
 Neither the number of subcommands nor the nesting is limited.
 Please note that no parent command can perform any action and therefore it's useless to define `execute` method for them.
 This limit comes from Clamp's implementation of the command hierarchy.